Arlington County implemented its first Private LTE CBRS private network to provide connectivity for distance learning applications.

 In 2019, Herndon launched a smart city pilot project in partnership with Vivacity Networks and several subcontractors.
 The Smart City technologies available throughout Herndon are complimentary wi-fi, an electric vehicle charging station, and Internet of Things (IoT) sensors.

 Morcom participated in the installation of some of these assets and is tasked with making sure that they run 24/7.

 The 1,275,000 sq. ft. military hospital features a six-level community hospital, and two clinics, including medical administration areas.

-The Fort Belvoir Community Hospital has 120 in-patient beds, a 10-bed intensive care unit, a 10-bed behavioral health inpatient unit, a cancer center, an emergency department, pharmacy, operative services center with ten operating rooms, diagnostic centers, and an outpatient modular clinic space.
+The Fort Belvoir Community Hospital has 120 in-patient beds, a 10-bed intensive care unit, a 10-bed behavioral health inpatient unit, a cancer center, an emergency department, pharmacy, operative services center with ten operating rooms, diagnostic centers, and outpatient modular clinic space.

-In addition to the facility's square footage, the project includes two parking garages, surface parking for 3,500 parking spaces, a helipad, ambulance shelter, and a dedicated central utility plant.
+In addition to the facility's square footage, the project includes two parking garages, surface parking for 3,500 parking spaces, a helipad, an ambulance shelter, and a dedicated central utility plant.

 Morcom’s task was to design and implement an in-building wireless system capable of providing the following services in the hospital:

 One of the most difficult challenges was providing enough indoor antenna density for the hospital's wireless Vocera phone service (35 ft. radius antenna spacing).
 The limitations imposed by physics in terms of avoiding co-location interference from neighboring antennas and antennas located in identical spots on two different floors.